junxit/us-congress-bills-119/metadata.md

 - 2025-05-13 — Mr. Jordan moved to suspend the rules and agree to the resolution.
 - 2025-05-13 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 123). (text: CR H1961-1962)
 - 2025-05-13 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 411 - 1 (Roll no. 123). (text: CR H1961-1962)
+- 2025-05-14 — Received in the Senate and referred to the Committee on the Judiciary.